 Social Media Guidelines

-These guidelines are applicable to all faculty, staff, and students at the Robert C. Byrd Health Sciences Center.
-The use of the internet or intranet includes, but may not be limited to, postings on blogs, instant messaging (IM), using social networking sites, sending or receiving e-mail, or postings to public media sites, mailing lists, and/or video sites.
+These guidelines are applicable to all faculty, staff, and students at WVU Health Sciences.
+The use of the internet or intranet includes, but may not be limited to, postings on blogs, instant messaging (IM), using social networking sites, sending or receiving email or postings to public media sites, mailing lists and/or video sites.
 These guidelines apply whether an individual uses public or private computers or devices.
-Nothing contained in these guidelines shall supersede other University adopted policies, guidelines, or training relating to Information Technology Resources.
+Nothing contained in these guidelines shall supersede other University adopted policies, guidelines or training relating to Information Technology Resources.

-Faculty, staff, and students at the Robert C. Byrd Health Sciences Center regularly use social and business networking websites and on-line communities to communicate with each other and with others external to the institution.
-It is expected that members of the HSC community will act with honesty and integrity and will respect the rights, privileges, privacy, sensibilities, and property of others.
+Faculty, staff and students at WVU Health Sciences regularly use social and business networking websites and online communities to communicate with each other and with others external to the institution.
+It is expected that members of the WVU Health Sciences community will act with honesty and integrity and will respect the rights, privileges, privacy, sensibilities and property of others.

-The ability to record, store and transmit information in electronic formats brings specific responsibilities to the members of the HSC community with respect to the privacy of patient information.
+The ability to record, store and transmit information in electronic formats brings specific responsibilities to the members of the WVU Health Sciences community with respect to the privacy of patient information.

-Information that identifies patients that is intentionally or unintentionally placed in the public domain will constitute a breach of the standards of professionalism and confidentiality that apply to our faculty, staff, or students in the HSC schools.
-All members of the HSC community who are involved in the delivery of healthcare have an obligation to maintain the privacy and security of patient records under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Information that identifies patients that is intentionally or unintentionally placed in the public domain will constitute a breach of the standards of professionalism and confidentiality that apply to our faculty, staff or students in the WVU Health Sciences schools.
+All members of the WVU Health Sciences community who are involved in the delivery of health care have an obligation to maintain the privacy and security of patient records under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-Each member of the HSC community is required to satisfactorily complete the annual HSC Information Technology Security Awareness Training, which includes, but is not limited to, the appropriate usage of information technology resources and various forms of electronic media.
+Each member of the WVU Health Sciences community is required to satisfactorily complete the annual Information Technology Security Awareness Training, which includes, but is not limited to, the appropriate usage of information technology resources and various forms of electronic media.

 - Never post any personal health information (PHI) about an individual patient to any electronic media, other than the patient's electronic health record.
 "Personal health information" means information as defined by HIPAA which may identify an individual patient.
 This guideline applies even if the patient's information has been de-identified so that the only person who may be able to identify the individual is the patient himself.